-Capacity: Capable Consent: Consents to support and referrals: Yes Response and intervention: A police officer can sit down with John and discuss some of the agencies that can support him with legal information, housing and psychological supports, including safety planning.
-Ask John if he wants to file a police report for the assault and obtain a no contact order against Martin's sister.
-Refer John to victim services for counselling, support to referrals to other agencies that can support him while searching for housing options: subsidized housing, shelters and or geared to income housing.
-They can refer to counselling supports in the community through family service organizations Refer to Advocacy Centre for the elderly for legal information and supports.
-Referral & Resources: ✓ ACE ✓ Victim Services ✓ Family Services Other: It would be important to support John in determining whether he has any legal rights to the common law home or to proceeds from the sale of the home.
+Consents to support and referrals: Yes

+A police officer can sit down with John and discuss some of the agencies that can support him with legal information, housing and psychological supports, including safety planning.

+- Ask John if he wants to file a police report for the assault and obtain a no contact order against Martin's sister. - Refer John to victim services for counselling, support to referrals to other agencies that can support him while searching for housing options: subsidized housing, shelters and or geared to income housing.
+They can refer to counselling supports in the community through family service organizations - Refer to Advocacy Centre for the elderly for legal information and supports.

+- ACE

+- Victim Services

+- Family Services

+Other:

+It would be important to support John in determining whether he has any legal rights to the common law home or to proceeds from the sale of the home.
 Finding new accommodations and supports that have experience working with LGBTQ seniors or provide a safe environment for LGBTQ seniors.